How to Install Two Operating Systems on One Computer🔥

 3. Can I dual boot with 2 hard drives?

-All required to set up a dual boot is enough space on your hard drive for a second partition.
-Add a second drive and install the second operating system if you don't have enough space for another partition.
+To set up a dual boot, you'll need enough space on your hard drive for a second partition, or alternatively, add a second drive and install the second operating system.

 Related Articles